exait-workshop/exait-workshop.github.io/_pages/schedule.md

 layout: page
 permalink: /schedule/
 title: Schedule
 description: The session will cover invited talks, contributed talks and posters.
 The tentative schedule in Pacific Time (GMT-7) can be found below.
+All events take place at Meeting Room 205-207.
 nav: true
-nav_order: 2
+nav_order: 3
 ---

 <br>